grafana/pyroscope/docs/sources/operators-guide/configure/configuring-memberlist.md

 > **Note**: If you're running Grafana Fire in Kubernetes, define a [headless Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) which resolves to the IP addresses of all Grafana Fire pods.
 Then you set `-memberlist.join` to `dnssrv+<service name>.<namespace>.svc.cluster.local:<port>`.

-> **Note**: The `memberlist` backend is configured globally and can't be customized on a per-component basis.
-Because `memberlist` is configured globally, the `memberlist` backend differs from other supported backends, such as Consul or etcd.

 Grafana Fire supports TLS for memberlist connections between its components.
-For more information about TLS configuration, refer to [secure communications with TLS]({{< relref "../secure/securing-communications-with-tls.md" >}}).

 To see all supported configuration parameters, refer to [memberlist]({{< relref "reference-configuration-parameters/index.md#memberlist" >}}).